 Finally, there will be a direct legacy of the scheme in the contribution of a total of 18 trained researchers to UK capability in researching the complex and interdisciplinary topic of openness, graduating as agents of change in an increasingly dynamic education landscape.
 They will also be able to multiply the impact of the OWL programme by training the next generation of researchers.

-While the project is still in progress, a tremendous amount of impact has already been achieved.
+While the project ended in 2021, a tremendous amount of impact has already been achieved.
 A mix of engaging and contemporary themes is present amongst the 18 Leverhulme scholars: accessibility in MOOCs, educators’ roles in MOOCs, the role of emotions in online learning, how teachers’ learning designs can be better understood with learning analytics, providing technology to Syrian refugee children, providing children in Africa with Technology in open spaces, supporting non-native speakers in English via Facebook, how financial specialists are dealing with uncertainty due to Brexit, understanding how people learn from historical games, and how children learn science from digital stories, and how children and parents learn with iPADs.

 In total the 18 Leverhulme scholars have thus far published 120+ journal and conference papers (examples include Computers & Education, International Journal of Computer-Assisted Language Learning and Teaching, Journal of Computing in Higher Education, Journal of Interactive Media in Education, and Journal of Accessibility and Design for All), presented at 160+ conferences, and in addition attended 75+ conferences as participant.

 Two scholars (Garron Hillaire, Francisco Iniesto) of the first cohort have also organised a special issue in Journal of Interactive Media in Education on Doctoral Research: Learning in an Open World, which included 10 articles from 14 PhD students.